Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Method

 \subsection{Starting from Pseudo-Inverse Solution}

-Previous works using neural networks for source estimation \cite{hecker2021convdip,sun2022deep,zhang2024dct} learn a mapping $\hat{\x} = g_\theta(\y): \mathbb{R}^{M} \to \mathbb{R}^{N}$ from sensor to source space.
+Previous works using neural networks for source estimation \cite{hecker2021convdip,sun2022deep,zhang2024dct} learn a mapping $\hat{\x} = g_\theta(\y): \mathbb{R}^{M} \to \mathbb{R}^{3N}$ from sensor to source space.
+This data-driven approach allows the model to learn complex, non-linear relationships directly from simulated data, potentially capturing patterns that may be difficult to model explicitly using traditional techniques.
 Even though this end-to-end learning is common practice in modern deep learning, it has some drawbacks for inverse problems.
 Most importantly, the model needs to learn the physical dynamics only from data, while not having access to a forward model.
 Therefore, the learned model heavily depends on the lead fields used during training and cannot generalize well to other forward models.
-For example, when the number of sensors change, classical end-to-end networks require the training of a new input layer.
+For example, when the number of sensors changes, classical end-to-end networks require the training of a new input layer.

 We tackle these shortcomings by starting from a pseudo-inverse solution that maps the measurements to the source space.
 This way, the network can leverage the established physical knowledge embedded in the forward model.
-Importantly, as long as the pseudo-inverse matrix maintains full column rank, this transformation ensures that no information is lost.
+Importantly, as long as the pseudo-inverse matrix maintains full column rank, which inverse methods like eLORETA achieve through regularization, this transformation preserves all information contained in the measurement vector.
+In cases where this condition is not met, some degradation in the reconstruction quality can occur, as the transformation loses some measurement information.
 During training, the model learns a data prior in source space and can focus on refining the pseudo-inverse solution according to this prior.
-While this framework has been applied to other inverse problems like CT \cite{jin2017deep} and MRI \cite{hyun2018deep} reconstruction, to the best of our knowledge, it is the first application to EEG data.
+While this framework has been applied to other inverse problems like CT \cite{jin2017deep} and MRI \cite{hyun2018deep} reconstruction, to the best of our knowledge, it is the first application to EEG data, while previous work only focused on temporal but not spatial refinement \cite{dinh2021contextual}.
 Given the pseudo-inverse $\pA$, the neural network is trained using the transformed measurements $\Tilde{\x} = \pA \y$ as an input.
-It then learns the refinement task as a mapping within source space $f_\theta: \mathbb{R}^{N} \to \mathbb{R}^{N}$:
+It then learns the refinement task as a mapping within source space $f_\theta: \mathbb{R}^{3N} \to \mathbb{R}^{3N}$: